catalyzeio/stratum-docs/monitoring.md

 ![auth](images/auth_popup.png)

-Enter in the username and password for your Datica user account that has access to the specified environment.
+Enter in the email and password for your Datica user account that has access to the specified environment.

 Successful authentication will take you to an interface that looks like this: